esciencecenter-digital-skills/medical-image-processing/learners/setup.md

 ### Details

-Setup for different systems can be presented in dropdown menus via a `spoiler` tag.
-They will join to this discussion block, so you can give a general overview of the software used in this lesson here and fill out the individual operating systems (and potentially add more, e.g. online setup) in the solutions blocks.
+Setup for different systems can be done slightly differently.
+We reccomend using conda or mamba, but some of you, especially Linux users may find it more convenient to build the environments by hand.

 :::::::::::::::::::::::::::::::::::::::::::::::::::